AnicetNgrt/jiro-nn/examples/housing/cr.typ

 The framework has many useful features for basic Neural Networks and data preprocessing at that point, with a decent architecture and a simple API (almost as simple as I can do with Rust for most parts of the user-facing code).

 Additionally to every feature mentioned throughout this report, it can switch at compile-time between $32 "bits"$ and $64 "bits"$ floating point numbers, and between many vectors and matrices backends which are all CPU-bound.
-Such as the very fast `nalgebra` and `faer-rs` Rust libraries, and also a fully unit-tested custom implementation with another backend being the same implementation sped-up by a factor $~2.5$ using parallelism with the `rayon` crate, both of which are still not as fast as aforementioned libraries.
+Such as the very fast `nalgebra` and `faer-rs` Rust libraries.

+I also implemented a fully unit-tested custom matrices backend, and a variation of it sped-up by a factor $~2.5$ using CPU parallelism with the `rayon` library.
+Both of those custom backends are still not as fast as aforementioned libraries.
+My implementation may be sound time complexity-wise, it is not cache-optimized unlike the two libraries, and it is not building a lazy computation graph like the most optimized C++ libraries on the CPU do.
+I don't believe it would be worth the effort implementing that as the easiest logical next step for performance improvement would be running on the GPU.

 The framework is open-sourced on Github with $60$ stars at the time of writing thanks to its mention in the Rust community's _subreddit_ and also in a community weekly newsletter.
 I got feedback from experienced ML engineers and Rust developers helping me pave the way towards my future goal: implementing a Rust-native GPU-bound backend for Vectors and Matrices using compute shaders and the WebGPU technology @wgpu, (or at least plugging an existing one if it ends up being too difficult).

 After that, I would like to explore CNNs and dimensionality reduction layers for image and pattern recognition, and then RNNs for time series prediction or text translation.
-But since these problems would require significantly higher dimensions data, I prefer to wait until I make the framework GPU-bound.
+But since these problems would require significantly higher dimensional data, I prefer to wait until I make the framework GPU-bound.

 #pagebreak()